 Image credit: homemydesign.com

 Much like the example above, this idea is also meant to create wooden divisions in parts of your yard or garden that need protection from children or animals.
+I added it to my backyard after my dogs took an interest in ruining my precious petunias.
 Stay updated with more ideas on how to integrate wood into your yard decor at homemydesign.com.

 Color Me Pretty